Lab Policies

 • Removing hierarchy.
 My view is that any of my trainees’ ideas are just as valuable as my own.
 Everyone’s views, opinions, hypotheses, and models are given equal weight / respect, independent of one’s position in the lab.

-• We dedicate one journal club per month to discuss lab culture, past injustices, and the importance of promoting equity in our pursuit of science.
+• We dedicate one journal club per month to discuss lab culture, teamwork, and communicating across differences in our pursuit of science.
 In this meeting we listen, share, learn, and try to understand each other’s needs.
-The goal is to understand the uneven barriers that can be present and how we can contribute to each other’s success.
+The goal is to understand other people’s perspectives and how we create a workplace that supports everyone’s success.

 Data Responsibility and Record Keeping